Sticky Five-Spice Chicken

 Hoisin sauce: Hoisin sauce is a thick sauce that’s slightly sweet, with hints of five-spice and garlic.

-Five-spice powder: The start ingredient of our dish -this powder uses a combination of fennel seeds, Sichuan peppercorns, Chinese cinnamon, star anise, and cloves.
+Five-spice powder: The star ingredient of our dish -this powder uses a combination of fennel seeds, Sichuan peppercorns, Chinese cinnamon, star anise, and cloves.
 You can find this in most Asian groceries or even in some larger mainstream supermarkets.

 Instructions